ModelEarth/localsite/start/README.md

-## 1. Start a localhost server on your computer
+## 1. View in webroot on your computer

 You'll launch [https://localhost:8887](https://localhost:8887) to view multiple repos in the same webroot.